-• During the 2022-23 teaching year, at the lead of the Rector's office, INN University has engaged in cross-faculty discussions towards preparing an institutional sustainability strategy and enhancing

-- In October 2022, INN University established a new centre, CREDS Center for research on digitalization and sustainability, with the aim to contribute with relevant and new insights into how businesses can adapt to the sustainable and digital development expected of society today. - In 2023, INN University launched a new bachelors program in Sustainability Economics.
-In addition, a diploma program (of 60 ECTS) is also offered under a flexible model over a 2-year period as a continuing professional development opportunity. - In 2023, INN University also launched a new bachelor's programme in Sustainable Tourism and Event Management. - In the fall of 2023, INN University will re-launch its continuing professional development study programme on Sustainability Leadership for people, planet and mutual prosperity which targets mid- to senior-level business managers with flexible, net-based study programme (of 30 ECTS).
+- During the 2022-23 teaching year, at the lead of the Rector's office, INN University has engaged in cross-faculty discussions towards preparing an institutional sustainability strategy and enhancing the university's impact towards the achievement of the SDGs.
+In 2022, former vice-rector Jens Uwe Korten was appointed into the new position of project manager for sustainability and green transition and now leads the development of this new strategy. - In October 2022, INN University established a new centre, CREDS Center for research on digitalization and sustainability, with the aim to contribute with relevant and new insights into how businesses can adapt to the sustainable and digital development expected of society today. - In 2023, INN University launched a new bachelor's programme in Sustainability Economics.
+In addition, a diploma programme (of 60 ECTS) is also offered under a flexible model over a 2-year period as a continuing professional development opportunity. - In 2023, INN University also launched a new bachelor's programme in Sustainable Tourism and Event Management. - In the fall of 2023, INN University will re-launch its continuing professional development study programme on Sustainability Leadership for people, planet and mutual prosperity which targets mid- to senior-level business managers with flexible, net-based study programme (of 30 ECTS).
 This study programme was originally piloted in 2021-22, but underwent a further round of development during the 2022-23 teaching year.